Foster for Street Cat Rescue?

 Foster homes are the crucial link between life on the street and a forever home.

-Every day Street Cat Rescue has to say no to calls about cats and kittens in need because our current foster homes are all full.
+Every year Street Cat Rescue receives hundreds of calls about cats and kittens in need, but with limited space we sometimes have to say no; we are always looking to expand our foster network so we can help more.
 If you have a spare room (doesn’t have to be fancy) and a little time, please consider opening your home to a foster cat.

 - You do not need to make a long term commitment; fostering is perfect for those who would like a feline companion but can’t make a long-term commitment to a pet.
 We do request a minimum of four months